ibm-cloud-docs/openwhisk/pkg_mobile_sdk.md

 ```
 {: codeblock}

 From the command line, type `pod install`.
-This command installs the SDK for an iOS app with a watchOS extension.
-Use the workspace file CocoaPods creates for your app to open the project in Xcode.
+This command installs the SDK for an iOS app with a `watchOS` extension.
+Use the workspace file `CocoaPods` creates for your app to open the project in `Xcode`.

 After installation, open your project workspace.
 You might get the following warning when building:
 `Use Legacy Swift Language Version” (SWIFT_VERSION) is required to be configured correctly for targets which use Swift.
 Use the [Edit > Convert > To Current Swift Syntax…] menu to choose a Swift version or use the Build Settings editor to configure the build setting directly.`